Gilbert Rozon: Sexual assault allegations

 In 1998, Gilbert Rozon received an unconditional discharge from the Quebec Superior Court after pleading and being found guilty of a sexual assault on a 19-year-old woman, because a criminal record would have made it difficult for him to travel internationally for his work.
 He was also accused of unlawful confinement of a 31-year-old woman but the charge was withdrawn by the police for lack of evidence.
 Groups of women expressed anger over sentencing they considered as being too lenient.

 On October 18, 2017, Rozon announced he was resigning from his position as the President of Just for Laughs as well as the vice-president of the Montreal Metropolitan Board of Trade, amid allegations of sexual misconduct.

 On December 15, 2020, following three years of lengthy, drawn out trials, he was cleared of all charges.

 Rozon is still the object of civil suits filed by six women, who claim he sexually assaulted them.
 The total amount claimed is in excess of $9-million.

+On March 31, 2026 he was condemned to pay $880,000 to eight of the nine women who accused him of sexual misconduct.